Isometric extensions of Anosov flows via microlocal analysis: Proof of the Theorem

 It remains to deal with $k=0$.
 We claim that the only $L^2$-eigenvalue for $\X_0$ is $0$ and corresponds to the one-dimensional eigenspace of constant functions.
 Indeed, assume that $i \lambda_0$ is an $L^2$-eigenvalue for $\X_0$ and $u \in L^2(M,\E^{(0)}_Q)$ satisfies $\X_0 u = i \lambda_0 u$.
-By Proposition \ref{proposition:regularity}, we get that $u$ is smooth and by definition, for all $x \in M$, $u(x,\bullet)$ is constant fiberwise on each connected component of $Q_{x}$.
+Proposition \ref{proposition:regularity} yields that $u$ is smooth and by definition, for all $x \in M$, $u(x,\bullet)$ is constant fiberwise on each connected component of $Q_{x}$ because it is in the kernel of the Laplacian.
 If the fiber $Q_{\star}$ was connected, $u$ would define equivalently a function $\widetilde{u}$ on the base $M$, satisfying $X_M \widetilde{u} = i \lambda_0 \widetilde{u}$ and we could directly apply the mixing assumption of the flow $(\varphi_t)_{t \in \R}$ to obtain the claimed result.
-In the general case, defining the equivalence relation for $w,w' \in Q$, $w \sim w'$ if and only if $w$ and $w'$ belong to the same fiber in $E$ and to the same connected component of the fiber $Q$, and setting $Q' := Q/\sim$, we observe that $\pi : Q' \to M$ is a finite (connected) cover of $M$\footnote{The cover $Q' \to M$ is not necessarily Galois.
+In the general case, defining the equivalence relation for $w,w' \in Q$, $w \sim w'$ if and only if $w$ and $w'$ belong to the same fiber in $E$ and to the same connected component of the fiber $Q$, and setting $Q' := Q/\sim$, we observe that $\pi : Q' \to M$ is a finite connected cover of $M$\footnote{The cover $Q' \to M$ is not necessarily Galois.
 A sufficient condition for it to be Galois is that $H/H_0$ is Abelian, where $H_0$ is the connected component of the identity in $H$.
 In this case, it is possible to define a global $H/H_0$ action on $Q'$.
-It is also Galois when $E$ is a principal bundle, see \S\ref{ssection:principal}.}, and the vector field $X_E$ induces a transitive Anosov vector field $X_{Q'}$ on $Q'$ which projects via $\pi$ to $X_M$.
+It is also Galois when $E$ is a principal bundle, see \S\ref{ssection:principal}.}.
+The fact that $Q'$ is connected follows from the fact that $(\Phi_t)_{t \in \R}$ is ergodic, hence transitive on $Q$ (i.e. it admits a dense orbit) so $Q$ is connected.
+The vector field $X_E$ induces a transitive Anosov vector field $X_{Q'}$ on $Q'$ which projects via $\pi$ to $X_M$.
 Since the smooth function $u$ is constant on each connected component of the fibers of $Q$, it yields a smooth function $\widetilde{u}$ on $Q'$ such that $X_{Q'} \widetilde{u} = i \lambda_0 \widetilde{u}$.
 By Lemma \ref{lemma:mixing-cover}, the lifted flow on any finite cover of $M$ is mixing, so we get that $\lambda_0 = 0$ and $\widetilde{u}$ is constant, that is, $u$ is constant.